 Sebastian Schmitt is an experimental physicist working at the interface of integrated photonics, materials science, and nanoscale fabrication and characterization.
 He is group leader at the Fraunhofer Institute for Applied Optics and Precision Engineering IOF and principal investigator at the Abbe Center of Photonics, Friedrich Schiller University Jena.
-His research focuses on integrated and quantum photonic material platforms and Photonic Integrated Circuits (PICs).
+His research focuses on integrated and quantum photonic material platforms and photonic integrated circuits (PICs).
 His work combines material innovation, precise nano- and micro-structuring, and advanced optical spectroscopy to explore and exploit light-matter interaction at the nanoscale, with the aim of enabling next-generation classical and quantum photonic integrated circuits.

 Research Areas

-Image: AndererTeaching Fields
+Image: See reference 1.Teaching Fields

 - Integrated photonics design and fabrication